What is Damping-off? Take action on this issue that Affects Microgreens

 As your favorite Microgreens tools will take those disgusting spores straight into your freshly seeded trays or even onto your sprouted crops, make sure everything you use is safe before you sow or harvest.
 This can mean that you clean your tools yourself or use only new seeding and harvesting equipment for your Microgreens process.
 It never hurts to disinfect your equipment before and after each use, including your hose.
 In fact, we sterilize our reservoir every time before we refill it, wash & sterilize our trays after every use, sterilize or shelves after every rotation, sterilize our coco-coir bin after each use and we always clean and sterilize our harvesting equipment after/between every tray.

 Keep it light and shallow when you plant your seeds, this is how you would typically want to plant… but with microgreens you sow in very dense quantities compared to traditional gardening.
-Which having many seeds induce precipitation, making evaporation quite hard.
+Having many seeds induce precipitation, making evaporation quite hard.
 With that being said, always be sure not to over sow your tray!
-In case your curious, we provide a Free Downloaded PDF guide on the main page of our website that has our seeding density’s.
+In case your curious, we provide a Free Downloaded PDF guide on the product page of our website that has our seeding density’s.
 Keep in mind, sowing too deep can slow down the production rate, allowing pathogens sufficient time to kill their hosts and limit airflow.
 Which means if you have a crop like Beet microgreens that prefer being under a layer of grow medium to germinate, don’t cover them with any more than 0.5inchs of soil/coco-coir.

 We've heard you can try using a seedling heating pad to steam the soil to about 70 degrees for indoor planting.
 If your grow space is too cold, too hot, and even too humid… you could run into an issue with Damping off.
 If you feel like this is the cause, try making some adjustments and/or investing in a De-Humidifier.